 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases, which establishes a right-of-use model that requires a lessee to record a right-of-use asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of operations.
-The Company expects to adopt the provisions of this guidance on January 1, 2019.
+In July 2018, the FASB issued ASU 2018-11, Leases - Targeted Improvements, which provides an optional transition method that allows entities to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+The Company expects to adopt the provisions of this guidance, including the optional transition method, on January 1, 2019.
 The right of use asset and corresponding lease liability for these leases will be recognized on the Company's balance sheet upon adoption.
 The Company is evaluating the impact that ASU 2016-02 will have on its related disclosures.

 In June 2018, FASB issued ASU 2018-07, Stock Compensation (Topic 718): Improvements to Non-employee Share-Based Payment Accounting, which expands the scope of Topic 718 to include share-based payments granted to non-employees.
 Consistent with the requirement for employee share-based payment awards, non-employee share-based payment awards within the scope of Topic 718 will be measured at grant-date fair value of the equity instruments.
-The update is effective for annual periods beginning after December 15, 2018 and interim periods within that fiscal year.
-Early adoption is permitted.
-The Company is evaluating the impact of ASU 2018-07 on advisor and financial institution equity awards in the consolidated financial statements and related disclosures.
+The Company expects to adopt the provisions of this guidance on January 1, 2019, and is evaluating the impact of ASU 2018-07 on advisor and financial institution equity awards in the consolidated financial statements and related disclosures.